Arkansas (film): Production

 In October 2018, it was announced Liam Hemsworth, Vince Vaughn and Clark Duke had joined the cast of the film, with Duke also directing the film, from a screenplay by himself and Andrew Boonkrong.
-Principal photography began the same month in Mobile, Alabama.
+Principal photography began the same month in Mobile, Alabama, with additional filming locations being in Hot Springs, Arkansas and Little Rock, Arkansas.

 Release

 The world premiere of Arkansas was going to be held at the South by Southwest festival on March 15, 2020, but the festival was cancelled amid fears of the COVID-19 pandemic.
 The film was scheduled to have a limited theatrical and Premium VOD release by Lionsgate on May 1, 2020.
 It was instead released on Premium VOD, DVD and Blu-ray on May 5, 2020.